Updated April 29, 2020

 familiar can create a sense of comfort and connection.

 Paraprofessionals should be consulted regarding their ideas for

 student learning (especially for students with special education

 services).
 They often know more about student communication

 styles and student home life than other staff and can help inform

 them of circumstances they may not be aware of.
-Here is a list of

-suggestions on how paraprofessional might support students:
+Suggestions for how paraprofessional might support students

 - Organize student work to send home.